What is the Future of UK Solar?

 If you’re looking to install solar PV panels before the Feed-in Tariff (FiT) scheme comes to an end on March 31st and receive payments for the next 20 years, there’s no time to waste.

-Solar panels need to be installed on your home by an MCS accredited installer before the application process can begin.
+Solar panels need to be installed on your home by an MCS certified (or equivalent) installer before the application process can begin.
 You’ll need to book in the installation working around the installer’s diary which will only become busier as we approach the deadline.
 The installation shouldn’t take more than 1-3 days, but it’s often more difficult for solar panel installations to take place in winter which could cause additional delays.

 Once installed, your installer has to register your installation on the MCS database within 10 working days.
 When you have your certificate you’ll need to apply for the scheme: